Accounting Firm Answering Service: Professional Client Support That Pays for Itself

 According to a CPA Practice Advisor survey, accountants spend an average of 9.3 hours per week on client communication.
 The target?
 Just 7.2 hours.
 That's two extra hours weekly lost to phone calls and follow-ups.

 During tax season, CPA firms experience 2-3 times their normal call volume.
 If you normally get 20 calls per week, you're suddenly fielding 40-60.
 Something has to give.
+Our guide on seasonal surge management covers how businesses handle these spikes without breaking.

 The Staffing Dilemma